Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          duration (e.g., 1-6 seconds) for establishing the TCP connection.
 If an attempt to establish the connection takes longer than the timeout, the ingest source aborts the operation and tries again.
-     14. The [=ingest source=] SHOULD resend [the =objects=] for which a connection was terminated early or when an HTTP 400 or 403 error response was received if the connection was down for less than three average segments durations.
+     14. The [=ingest source=] SHOULD resend the [=objects=] for which a connection was terminated early or when an HTTP 400 or 403 error response was received if the connection was down for less than three average segments durations.
 For connections that were down longer, the [=ingest source=] can resume sending [=objects=] at the live edge of the media presentation.
      15. After a TCP error, the [=ingest source=]
          performs the following:

-         a.
+         15a.
 The current connection MUST be closed and a new connection MUST be created for a new HTTP POST command.

-         b.
+         15b.
 The new HTTP [=POST_URL=] MUST be the same as the initial [=POST_URL=] for the object to be ingested.

      16. In case the [=receiving entity=] cannot process the POST request due to authentication or permission problems, or incorrect path, it SHALL return an HTTP 403 Forbidden error.
      17. The following error conditions apply to the receiving entity:

-         a.
+         17a.
 If the publishing point receiving the HTTP POST command is not available, it SHOULD return an HTTP 404 Not Found error to the [=ingest source=].

-         b.
+         17b.
 If the receiving entity can process a fragment in the POST request body but finds the media type is not supported, it may return an HTTP 415 Unsupported Media Type error.

-         c.
+         17c.
 If the receiving entity cannot process a fragment in the POST request body due to missing or incorrect init fragment, it may return an HTTP 412 Precondition Failed error.
-         d.
+         17d.
 If there is an error at the receiving entity not particularly relating to the POST command from the [=ingest source=], it may return an appropriate HTTP 5xx error.

-         e.
+         17e.
 In all other scenarios, the receiving entity MUST return an HTTP 400 Bad Request error.

-     18. The [=ingest source=] SHOULD support the handling of HTTP 30x redirect responses from the receiving entitiy.
+     18. The [=ingest source=] SHOULD support the handling of HTTP 30x redirect responses from the receiving entity.
      19. The [=ingest source=] and receiving entity SHOULD support gzip based content encoding.